 My nanny is phenomenal—she’s honest, trustworthy, kind, and a darn hard worker.
 She keeps my house in order visually when she’s here and lovingly cares for my babies.
 As a result of my house being cleaner and more visually ordered, I breathe easier.
 I really do.
 And when I’m playing with my kiddos, I am much more able to be in the present, knowing that I have another person who will help me clean up after them.

 Do Your Thing, Mama!

-There are so many ways to do this “mom thing” right.
+There are so many ways to do this “mom thing,” right.
 But I think the key is making sure that you, mama, are making choices that fulfill your deepest needs.
-Some women are completely content with being a full-time, stay-at-home mom.
-And some moms are happier being a full-time working mom.
+Some women are completely content with being full-time, stay-at-home moms.
+And some moms are happier being full-time working moms.
 Then there are the in-betweens.
 For this mama—going back to work part-time has been an awesome choice.
 I am happier.
 My family is happier.
 And that is what’s most important.